Sorlock - Sorcerer Warlock Multiclass Build - Baldur's Gate 3 (BG3)

 ![]() |

-Level 2 will unlock the full potential of Eldritch Blast and we can now utilize it in combat for maximum damage.
-We also gain the second spell slot, which could be used to create sorcery points.
+Level 2 will unlock the full potential of Eldritch Blast and you can fully utilize the sorcerer warlock build synergy.

 Spells